gilescope/book-exploring-async-basics/src/introduction.md

 asking "why?" to everything.

-Basically, the list below is a result of this urge to understand _why_ while reading the RFC's and discussions about Rusts futures:
+Basically, the list below is a result of this urge to understand _why_ while reading the RFC's and discussions about Rusts async story:

 - [Green threads explained in 200 lines of Rust](https://app.gitbook.com/@cfsamson/s/green-threads-explained-in-200-lines-of-rust/)